20.2.9 Interest on Carryback of Net Operating Loss

 Combination of Adjustments—Form 2285, Concurrent Determinations of Deficiencies

 1. An adjustment to a taxpayer's income may result in an underpayment or overpayment of tax on which interest is restricted or prohibited.
-An examination of the return may involve income adjustments under more than one section of the law (usually carryback adjustments).
+Examination of the return may involve income adjustments under more than one section of the law (usually carryback adjustments).
 These underpayments and overpayments attributable to the different Code sections are often offset against each other resulting in a net no change, net underpayment, or net overpayment within the same tax module.
-A Form 2285, Concurrent Determinations of Deficiencies (Increases in Tax) and Overassessments (Decreases in Tax) in Cases Involving Restricted Interest Provisions of the Internal Revenue Code should accompany the Examination or Appeals report to show the tax increase or decrease attributable to each applicable year.
+A Form 2285, Concurrent Determinations of Deficiencies (Increases in Tax) and Overassessments (Decreases in Tax) in Cases Involving Restricted Interest Provisions of the Internal Revenue Code, should accompany the Examination or Appeals report to show the tax increase or decrease attributable to each applicable year.
 A copy of the Form 2285 should be sent to the taxpayer.

 1. The amounts of the deficiencies and overpayments on which interest is to be computed are shown on line 11 of Form 2285, in columns (a) through (g).